 - 10. Use the Best Flight Search Engines

 - One Myth About Finding Cheap Flights: Incognito Browser Mode

 Top Tips to Get a Cheap Flight

+Here is my “secret sauce” on how to score a cheap flight.
 Some of these are easy to implement, others may take some extra work.
-But by working smarter, you can land extra money in your pockets.
+But by working smarter, you can use these tips and save money.